givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

 </p>

 <p>
-  For many, in their first encounter with MVC, the point of reference that is acquaired is what was described with either Smalltalk-79 or Smalltalk-80;
-  the common triangle diagram.
-  This version is a good resource to learn how MVC came to be; but, if used as an actual reference, it will mislead you.
+  For many, in their first encounter with MVC, the point of reference that is acquired is what either Smalltalk-79 or Smalltalk-80 described; i.e. the general triangle diagram.
+This resource mainly teaches how MVC came to be; but, if used as an actual reference for development, it will turn out to be misleading.
 </p>

 <p class="text-center">